Creonextech/AI-medi-mind/README.md

 Secure medical data storage

 Personalized health analytics dashboard
 Integration with wearable sensors.

 💡 Inspiration
 Healthcare accessibility is a global issue — MediMind AI aims to make early detection, self-awareness, and preventive healthcare available to everyone using intelligent, accessible technology.

 🪪 License
 This project is licensed under the MIT License — feel free to fork, modify, or expand it with your own AI backend.

-💡 Inspiration

-Healthcare accessibility is a global issue — MediMind AI aims to make early detection, self-awareness, and preventive healthcare available to everyone using intelligent, accessible technology.